Rémy Di Gregorio: Doping

 On 10 July 2012, the first rest day of the 2012 Tour de France, Remi di Gregorio was arrested by French police on suspicion of doping.
 In April 2013, it was revealed that Di Gregorio could resume his career, since the products found in his possession at the Tour turned out to be vitamins.
 Prosecutors said the case was not formally closed.
-Di Gregorio maintained he has never doped and successfully sued for unfair dismissal.
+Di Gregorio maintained he had never doped and successfully sued for unfair dismissal.

 In April 2018, news broke that Di Gregorio had failed an in-competition doping test for darbepoetin alfa, a re-engineered form of erythropoietin (EPO), during that year's Paris–Nice.
 He was suspended for 4 years, backdated from the adverse finding, following the confirmation that his B-sample also tested positive in May 2020.